whaakman/azure-docs.nl-nl/articles/cognitive-services/Speech-Service/quickstart-virtual-assistant-java-android.md

         }

         public void onBotButtonClicked(View v) {
-            // Recreate the SpeechBotConnector on each button press, ensuring that the existing one is closed if (botConnector != null) {
+            // Recreate the DialogServiceConnector on each button press, ensuring that the existing one is closed if (connector != null) {
-                botConnector.close();
+                connector.close();
-                botConnector = null;
+                connector = null;
             }

-            // Create the SpeechBotConnector from the channel and speech subscription information BotConnectorConfig config = BotConnectorConfig.fromSecretKey(channelSecret, speechSubscriptionKey, serviceRegion);
+            // Create the DialogServiceConnector from the channel and speech subscription information DialogServiceConfig config = DialogServiceConfig.fromBotSecret(channelSecret, speechSubscriptionKey, serviceRegion);
-            botConnector = new SpeechBotConnector(config, AudioConfig.fromDefaultMicrophoneInput());
+            connector = new DialogServiceConnector(config, AudioConfig.fromDefaultMicrophoneInput());

-            // Optional step: preemptively connect to reduce first interaction latency botConnector.connectAsync();
+            // Optional step: preemptively connect to reduce first interaction latency connector.connectAsync();

-            // Register the SpeechBotConnector's event listeners
+            // Register the DialogServiceConnector's event listeners
             registerEventListeners();

-            // Begin sending audio to your bot botConnector.listenOnceAsync();
+            // Begin sending audio to your bot connector.listenOnceAsync();
         }

         private void registerEventListeners() {